 Taxpayers who own specified foreign property costing more than CDN$100,000 but less than CDN$250,000 throughout the year have the option of using the simplified reporting method (under Part A of Form T1135).

 Reportable property generally includes amounts in foreign bank accounts and shares or debts of foreign companies, as well as other property situated outside Canada.
 It does not include property used in an active business, shares or debt of a foreign affiliate or personal-use property.

 Capital losses: Capital losses realized in the year may only be applied against capital gains.
 Net capital losses may be carried back three years, and losses that cannot be carried back can be carried forward indefinitely.

 You’ll reap the greatest benefits when one member of the couple earns significant pension income while the other has little or no income.
-In some cases, transferring income from a lower-income pension recipient to a higher-income spouse can carry a small tax benefit.7
+In some cases, transferring income from a lower-income pension recipient to a higher-income spouse can carry a tax benefit.2

 File returns for children: Although often unnecessary, in many cases there are benefits to filing tax returns for children.
 If your children had part-time jobs during the year or have been paid for various small jobs, such as babysitting, snow removal or lawn care, by filing a tax return they report earned income and thus establish contribution room for purposes of making RRSP contributions in the future.